Integration GuidesDocs

 • updated timestamp

 This allows you to reflect pitching changes immediately without polling game endpoints.
+Use the Game Summary or Daily Summary, if you don't have Push access.

 3. Retrieve Lineups and Game Rosters